Code-Institute-Submissions/hanselsbakery/README.md

 - **jQuery & Javascript**

-	-	This was not a requiem
+	-	This was not a requirement for this project but knowing and used javascript before I found it would make the readbility of the code much better byt splitting at least parts of my code and load them when requiered.

 # Testing